intel/cri-resource-manager/docs/policy/topology-aware.md

 ## Policy CPU Allocation Preferences

-There are a number of workload properties the memtier policy actively checks to decide if the workload could potentially benefit from extra resource allocation optimizations.
+There are a number of workload properties this policy actively checks to decide if the workload could potentially benefit from extra resource allocation optimizations.
 Unless configured differently, containers fulfilling certain corresponding criteria are considered eligible for these optimizations.
 This will be reflected in the assigned resources whenever that is possible at the